Independent News: Expansion

-In 1935, writer/entrepreneur Malcolm Wheeler-Nicholson approached Independent News in a bid to relaunch his comic book New Fun, having lost his previous backers due to poor sales and debts.
-Donenfeld accepted to distribute the comic but with heavy loss of rights to Wheeler-Nicholson.
-Wheeler-Nicholson produced two more titles to be handled by Independent News, New Comics and Detective Comics (which would later see the first appearance of Batman), now under the banner of Detective Comics Incorporated, in which Wheeler-Nicholson was forced to take Donenfeld and Liebowitz as partners.
+In 1935, writer/entrepreneur Malcolm Wheeler-Nicholson approached Independent News in a bid to launch his comic book New Fun, having lost his previous backers due to poor sales and debts.
+Donenfeld accepted to distribute the comic but with a heavy loss of rights for Wheeler-Nicholson.
+Wheeler-Nicholson produced two more titles to be handled by Independent News, New Comics and Detective Comics (which would later see the first appearance of Batman), now under the banner of Detective Comics Inc., in which Wheeler-Nicholson was forced to take Donenfeld and Liebowitz as partners.
 In 1938, Donenfeld sued Wheeler-Nicholson for nonpayment and Detective Comics Inc. went into bankruptcy.
-Not too surprisingly Donenfeld bought up the company and Wheeler-Nicholson's National Allied Publications in their entirety as part of the action.
+Not too surprisingly, Donenfeld bought up the company and Wheeler-Nicholson's National Allied Publications in their entirety as part of the action.

 The fourth publication under National Allied Publications would be Action Comics (1938).
 Issue #1 introduced the superhero, Superman, created by artist Joe Shuster and writer Jerry Siegel, and the character's popularity created incredible profits; not only in comic book sales, but also in merchandising such as toys, costumes and even a radio show.
 At the end of 1941 Donenfeld's comic businesses took in $2.6 million.

 Max Gaines, future founder of EC Comics, formed All-American Publications in 1938 after successfully seeking funding from Harry Donenfeld., As Gerard Jones writes of Donenfeld's investment: